rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Let's talk about process bureaucracy.
 Working in an empirical world means procedural protocols.
 Scrum is a procedural protocol: consider the continuous improvement process with retrospectives or team velocity calculation,  these are all very empirical.
 Test plans, test cases, coding and formatting standards, git hygiene, even design patterns are also procedural protocols.
 In contrast, the deductive needs a cushy couch.
 Deductive and bureaucracy, IMO, do not mix well.
 Waterfall was a failed idea of applying an informal deductive approach to project management.
-There is a lot of real word complexity in project management and empirical is needed (see also [_add_blank_target Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).
+There is a lot of real world complexity in project management and empirical is needed (see also [_add_blank_target Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).
-IMO, waterfall reminds me of mocking in unit testing.
+Waterfall reminds me of mocking in unit testing.
 Both do not work well for similar reasons.

 Let's talk about bias in empirical reasoning.
 Figuring out contributing factors and causality is often the hardest and the most important part in empirical reasoning.
-If you wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down on your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere on your arm? or maybe it is not a nerve issue at all?
+If your wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down n your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere in your arm? or maybe it is not a nerve issue at all?
 Practitioners of empirical have been known to assume wrong cause[^bias].
 Empirical is tricky.

 [^bias]: Rate of misdiagnosis for carpal tunnel is over 80% [_add_blank_target carpal tunnel misdiagnosis](https://www.carpalrx.com/post/carpal-tunnel-misdiagnosis).
 A very sad example for the past: it is now believed that a big cause of death during Spanish Flu was too much aspirin prescribed to treat the symptoms.

 Programmers are exposed to bias too.
-Performance issues or a bug could be caused by many factors, e.g. an application could misbehave only in certain scenarios or only in certain environment configurations, the underlying issue could be in the application code, library code, configuration issue, environment problem...
+Performance issues or a bug could be caused by many factors, e.g. an application could misbehave only in certain scenarios or only in certain environment configurations, the underlying issue could be in the application code, library code, a configuration issue, an environment problem...
 It is not unlikely for a developer to go down a wrong path during the troubleshooting process.
 I view programming as an empirical process with accelerated feedback.
 You can go down a wrong path but you typically learn that fast.

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
-We were discussing if a design of a clinical trial could be adjusted to software benchmarks.
+We were discussing if a design of a clinical trial could be adjusted to do software benchmarks.
 There are some intriguing similarities.
 Obviously, humans are much more complex than programs and targeted approaches will work better in either domain.
 But it was a fun discussion and one that convinced me even more about the empirical nature of programming.

 So, if programming is mostly experimental and empirical, let's do something unusual and discuss it as such: